Adults with Children all aged 10 or over

 To view the map, please accept cookies

-Arrival Time: For this trip of two days, please be sure to arrive at our Thrapston Nine Arches Bridge no later than 9.45am on day one.
+Arrival Time: Pre-booking Essential for this trip of two days, please be sure to arrive at our Thrapston Nine Arches Bridge no later than 9.30am on day one.

 A small, but important note: Ian & Richard very much hope that these pages give you a good idea of the various trips offered by Canoe2.
 But really, there’s no substitute for giving us a call and having a chat.
 We can talk over the various abilities in your group, the type of accommodation you prefer, and anything that might be important to you.
 That way, we can recommend the best trip for you.
 Or if you prefer, just drop us an email.